 Acquaint students with the culture of the BCSGA and the election process; and

-Answer any and all of the questions students may have about the BCSGA and how to become involved within it.
+Answer any and all of the questions’ students may have about the BCSGA and how to become involved within it.

 The Candidates’ Meeting

-The BCSGA Advisor, or designee, shall hold at minimum of two (2) mandatory Candidates’ Meeting during the filling period and one (1) on the Friday of classes following the end of the Filing Period.
+The BCSGA Advisor, or designee, shall hold at minimum of two (2) mandatory Candidates’ Meeting during the filling period and one (1) on the Friday following the end of the Filing Period.

 All candidates are responsible for all information that is disseminated at the meeting.